paulangton/BlindSignatures/README.md

 # BlindSignatures

 Computes the oblivious multiplication of two Big Integers using Obliv-C, the secure multi-party computation C extension available at https://oblivc.org/.

+To pull in the absentminded-crypto-kit(ACK) submodule: git submodule init git submodule update

-Requires building the absentminded-crypto-kit(ACK) which can be found at: https://bitbucket.org/jackdoerner/absentminded-crypto-kit
+Requires building the ACK, instructions for which can be found at: https://bitbucket.org/jackdoerner/absentminded-crypto-kit

-To compile (after buliding ACK):
+To compile (after building ACK):
 Change working directory to BlindSignatures
-Type make
+Run make

 To run:
 ./a.out IPAddress PartyNumber(1|2) BigInt